RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ### Debugging without a launch file

- - Click the **Run and Debug** icon on left menu bar.
+ - Click the **Run and Debug** icon on from the left menu bar.
 The **Run and Debug** view will display if you have no `launch.json` file in your project.

  - Click the **Run and Debug** button to start debugging the currently focused BASIC program file.

 ![](../img/run_and_debug.png)

 The BASIC program file will be compiled first.
+For UniData, there are different compilation flavors and it will read the compile flavor from basic.mvbasic.json, with the value set to: "ud_compile_flavor".
+[Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)

-If successful, the debugging process will stop at the first runnable line of code in the program file.
+On successful compilation, the debugging process will stop at the first runnable line of code in the program file.

 ### Debug with launch file